spoons-and-mirrors/skill-convex-docs/README.md

 - Only updates when the sitemap has actually changed

 ### `convex-rules`
-Coding rules and patterns for generating correct Convex code.
+Minimal coding rules and patterns for generating correct Convex code.
 Covers:

 - Function definitions with validators
 - Database access patterns